 The Apple Watch 7 and Apple Watch SE have the same battery life — an estimated 18 hours.
 We've found you can eke out almost a full 24 hours of use, depending on the display settings you enable and whether you're using the GPS for an extended period of time.

-Though we still need to test the Apple Watch 7, it touts faster charging.
+The Apple Watch 7 touts faster charging.
 Apple estimates it charges 33% faster than the Apple Watch 6 with the help of a new USB-C compatible cord.

 Apple Watch 7 vs. Apple Watch SE: Which should you buy?

 With the Apple Watch SE sticking around, shoppers will get to choose from an all-new flagship and a reliable midrange model.
 You could read our Apple Watch SE vs. Apple Watch 3 face-off to figure out which of the less expensive versions offers the best value for you, but we'd suggest keeping your decision between the Apple Watch 7 vs. Apple Watch SE.

 It comes down to whether you want the bigger and brighter always-on display, as well as features like ECG and SpO2.
 If you think you can go without the upgraded screen and health sensors, the Apple Watch SE remains an excellent option for the price.
 And it'll get even better with watchOS 8.

 See our guide on how to trade in your Apple Watch if you're preparing to purchase a new one.
 And be sure to check out our guide on how to use the Apple Watch as well as our smartwatch buying guide for more shopping options.